 Herring scales and otoliths can be used to determine the age of individual Herring.
 The Department has collected otoliths from the Herring research catch during each winter spawning season since 1982-83 to track the stock's age structure in San Francisco Bay (Figure 2-5).
 The age composition of spawning populations is influenced by dominant year classes and can vary considerably.
-For example, a strong recruitment event in 2009-10 was observed, but since then the proportion of age two fish observed in the research catch has declined, which may be attributed to unprecedented warm water and drought conditions from 2014-16, driven in part by the North Pacific Marine Heatwave (Chapter 3.2).
+For example, a strong recruitment event in 2009-10 was observed, but since then the proportion of age two fish observed in the research catch has declined, which may be attributed to unprecedented warm water and drought conditions from 2014-16, driven in part by the North Pacific Marine Heatwave (Section 3.2).

 Figure 2-5.
-Observed age distribution of the research catch in San Francisco Bay, 1982-83 through 2017-18 seasons.
-Note that no sampling was conducted in the 1990-91 and 2002-03 seasons.
+Percent at age, by number, of ripe fish for the San Francisco Bay spawning stock biomass.
+Based on age composition of the research catch (excluding age-1 fish), 1982-83 through 2017-18 seasons.
+Note that final age composition was not determined for the 1990-91 and 2002-03 seasons.